hungovercoders-blog/datagriff/docs/_posts/2024-08-15-protecting-code-quality-with-trunk.io/2024-08-15-protecting-code-quality-with-trunk.io.md

 trunk upgrade
 ```

-I have added the above to the gitpod configuration files of the repos I have added Trunk to so far and I may eventually just create a standard image with this in.
+I have added this installation to the [gitpod](https://gitpod.io){:target="\_blank"} configuration files of the repos I have added Trunk to so far.
+I may eventually just create a standard image with this in as I feel so enamoured with it right now.

-To [initialise trunk in a repo](https://docs.trunk.io/code-quality/advanced-setup/cli/init-in-a-git-repo){:target="\_blank"} you run
+To [initialise trunk in a repo](https://docs.trunk.io/code-quality/advanced-setup/cli/init-in-a-git-repo){:target="\_blank"} you run:

 ```bash
 trunk init